-Veterans agency adds new positions to help Maine veterans confronted by court issues
+VA adds new positions to help Maine veterans facing court issues

 The federal Department of Veterans Affairs is adding three new positions in Maine to help veterans involved in court issues.

-The positions, announced in Portland Tuesday morning by the department’s deputy secretary, Tom Bowman, include an outreach specialist to connect DVA with the veterans, along with a re-entry specialist to help the veterans transition from military to civilian life and a suicide prevention coordinator.
+The positions, announced in Portland Tuesday morning by the department’s deputy secretary, Tom Bowman, include an outreach specialist to connect DVA with the veterans, along with a re-entry specialist to help the veterans make the transition after serving time and jail, along with a suicide prevention coordinator.

-The goal is to help avoid conduct by veterans dealing with homelessness, mental illness or substance abuse becoming a criminal issue by connecting the veterans with the services they need to deal with the court system and by working with law enforcement and the courts on the veterans’ cases.
+The goal is to help avoid conduct by veterans dealing with homelessness, mental illness or substance abuse from becoming criminal matters by connecting the veterans with the services they need to deal with the court system and by working with law enforcement and the courts on the veterans’ cases.

-The positions were also announced by the office of Sen. Angus King, I-Maine, who called for the department to add staff in Maine earlier this year.
+The positions were also announced by the office of Sen. Angus King, I-Maine, who earlier this year called for the department to add staff in Maine.

 “These new positions in Maine provide veterans with expanded access to specialists so they can get the treatments and services they need,” King said in a statement issued by his office.
 “With the VA’s announcement today, we have taken an important step to strengthen our community and better care for veterans across the state.”